ameliaRTA/t-sp.in/cambridge.md

 [32-Bit Download](https://github.com/SashLilac/cambridge/releases/latest/download/cambridge-win32.zip)

-Unzip the contents into a folder and run `cambridge.exe`.
+Extract the contents of the .zip file into a folder and run `cambridge.exe`.

 ### Bleeding Edge / Unstable